 Pretreat stains with dish soap or Vanish stain remover bar.
 Avoid overloading the washing drum and choose an intensive washing cycle.
 Optionally add borax, baking soda, or washing soda crystals.
 Adding vinegar to the rinse cycle will help to naturally soften and sanitize.

 I sometimes use affiliate links.
 When you click these links and make a purchase, I may get a small commission.
 It won’t cost you anything but it helps me to run this site.

 What happens if you wash clothes without detergent?

 Not much to be honest!
 If you have a good washing machine with good agitation, your clothes will get clean.
 The water does most of the work.
-Detergent makes the water more effective at cleaning by softening the water and helping it to penetrate the fibres.
+Detergent makes the water more effective at cleaning by softening the water and helping it to penetrate the fibers.

 How to wash clothes without soap

 If you have run out of detergent or you want to cut back on chemical usage, here are some simple steps to follow to get your clothes clean with just plain water.

 Step 1 – Pretreat stains

 Before you start washing your clothes without soap you will want to check them for stains and pretreat first.

 I recommend rubbing in some dish soap or using a bar of ordinary hand soap.
 If the stain is protein-based such as tomato, oil or blood, Vanish stain remover bar is perfect because it contains enzymes that will break down the stain.